 The per capita income in Doylestown in 2018 was $51,080, which is wealthy relative to Pennsylvania and the nation.
 This equates to an annual income of $204,320 for a family of four.
 However, Doylestown contains both very wealthy and poor people as well.

 The people who call Doylestown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Doylestown residents report their race to be White, followed by Asian.
-Important ancestries of people in Doylestown include Irish, English, Italian, and Polish.
+Important ancestries of people in Doylestown include Irish, German, Italian, English, and Polish.

 The most common language spoken in Doylestown is English.
 Other important languages spoken here include Spanish and French.